MemeFrug/MemeFrug.github.io/README.md

 # MemeFrug.github.io
-A website repository that i made
+A website repository that i made many many years ago

-Here is my website that i made please if you wish to clone the repository please read the license
+## Current Plan

-Thanks (;
+I'm planning to rework this site into more of a blog and About Me.